CaseyThiessen/klarity-bwHPC-setup/README.md

 ### 4. Run the Attention Extraction

-Execute the main script to generate the visualization:
+Execute the main script to generate the attention output:
 ```bash
 python Klarity_VLM.py
 ```